cmwen/private-chat-hub-v3/docs/PRODUCT_REQUIREMENTS.md

 - The wizard guides API key entry for cloud providers
 - The user can skip cloud setup entirely
 - Starter models are suggested based on configured providers

+#### SETT-005: Chat History Save Mode (Must Have)
+**Description:** Users can choose when chats become saved plain-text history files.

+**Acceptance Criteria:**
+- Save modes include at minimum: Automatically, Ask before saving, and Only when I tap Save
+- Automatic mode saves as the user chats; Ask/Manual modes keep temporary chats in cache until the user saves or discards them
+- Unsaved chats are clearly marked and excluded from export or sync until saved
+- Changing the save mode affects new chats only unless the user explicitly saves the current chat

 ---